hankjordan/bevy_save/README.md

 ### Save file management

-`bevy_save` automatically uses your app's cargo package name to create a unique, permanent save directory in the correct place for whatever platform it is running on.
+`bevy_save` automatically uses your app's workspace name to create a unique, permanent save directory in the correct place for whatever platform it is running on.

 Supports Windows, Linux, and MacOS.